 Unfortunately, the web doesn't represent all of human knowledge.
 Not yet anyway.
 So, sometimes when I have a question and go to search for the answer on the web, I'm unable to turn anything up.

-When this happens, if the question is worthy, I put it up on this page.
+When this happens, if the question is worthy (and I think of it), I put it up on this page.

 If I find the answer through another means (e.g. Usenet, hardcopy reference materials, etc.), I'll put the answer here.
 Voilà!
 Now a question whose answer was unobtainable on the web may be found.
 (I'll also follow up with a link if someone points out that the information has become available on the web since I originally posted the question.)